Being Vegetarian On Halloween

 - Carmine: found in bright red products, carmine is a pigment made by crushing the shell of a female cochineal insect.

-I did some investigating and here is what I found about the Halloween candy currently out there.
-Some of this may be the American version of these products so if you buying them in Canada just double check the label:
+I did some investigating and here is a list of treats that may be vegetarian-friendly.
+Some of these may be the American version of these products so if you are buying them in Canada just double check the label:

 Twizzlers, Hubba Bubba, Cracker Jack’s, Rolly Ranger Hard Candy, Sour Patch Kids, Skittles, Wonka Fun Dip, Sweet Tarts.